 - summary of your work

 An effective poster is not just a standard research paper stuck to a board.
 A poster uses a different, visual grammar.
-It shows, not tell.
+It shows, rather than tells.

 1. The poster title should quickly orient the audience